SunTT-DOC/PremPS/Datasets/S921/README.md

 PremPS: Predicted changes of unfolding free energy upon mutations by PremPS (in kcal/mol).
 Positive and negative sign corresponds to destabilizing and stabilizing mutations, respectively.

-Resolution: Resolution of the crystal structure.
+Resolution: Resolution of the crystal structure (in Å).

 METHOD: Experimental method of the crystal structure.